SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 The following procedure describes how to configure SAP Commerce Cloud to accept OCC REST API calls.

-1. Display the Admin Console: https://localhost:9002.
+1. Display the Hybris Administration Console: https://localhost:9002.

 2. Hover your mouse over the **Console** tab, then click **Impex Import**.